First Trip to Europe? Best Places to Visit (#1 May Surprise)

 But it should.

-Straddling two continents, it blends East and West in a way few places can.
+Straddling two continents, it blends East and West in a way no other place can.

 One minute youโ€™re wandering through ancient Roman ruins, the next youโ€™re sipping cocktails on a terrace as the call to prayer echoes across the rooftops.
 Add in mountains, beaches and some delectable food, and youโ€™ve got a destination that surprises at every turn.